 If workers comp didn’t exist, the only recourse an injured employee would have would be to sue.
 The problem with this is that lawsuits take time.
 Your bills won’t wait patiently.
-Workers comp benefits help protect employee and employer both.
+Workers’ comp benefits help protect employees and employers both.
 Payments are dependent on the type of injury suffered.
-Workers comp is a “no fault” system.
+Workers comp is a “no-fault” system.
 That means neither party is held at fault for the injury.
 If you want to file workers comp, you can’t sue for the injury occurring – at least in most cases.

 What you can sue for is if your employer’s negligence contributed to the injury, or if the employer intentionally injured you.
 If there is provable negligence or intention that contributed to your injury, then you can sue and you should seriously consider it.
 You can also sue if an employer harasses, threatens, or otherwise seeks retribution for you taking the action of filing a workers comp claim.

 Negligence can be difficult to prove.
 There needs to be evidence of that negligence.
 It can’t be a case of you saying one thing and your employer saying another.
 Perhaps there were OSHA violations that went uncorrected.
 Is there a record of these?
 Is there proof of an unsafe working condition?
 Is there proof of your employer ignoring communications asking for an unsafe condition to be fixed?

 Part of the problem is that when you’re recovering from an injury, you’re not at your workplace collecting evidence.
 An employer might fix that condition right after your injury, which erases your proof.
 This is where a lawyer is handy.
 Their office can begin collecting evidence immediately.